kubapeter/portfolio/Coursera Courses/Specializations/Programming with Google Go/Getting Started with Go/Week 4/README.md

 - type conversion and
 - control flow

 The [code I share here](./week2.go) has the same focus.
-It prompts the user to enter a string that is a one digit number (e. g. "nine") and prints the same number as an integer.
+It
+- reads JSON objects from a txt file,
+- unmarshals them to structs,
+- asks the user to choose one of the fields,
+- gives back all the existing values on the field
+- asks the user to choose one of the values and
+- writes all the objects that has the chosen value at the chosen field to a csv file.

 [^1]: For ethical reasons I do not make my assignments publicly available.
 It is strictly against [Coursera Honor Code](https://www.coursera.support/s/article/209818863-Coursera-Honor-Code?language=en_US).
 However, I give a detailed description of the original problems, I highlight the main principles and techniques the problems want to check, and I give source code for another similar problem.
 The publicly available source code uses approximately the same principles and techniques as the original (maybe a bit more).